TomHeatwole/ember-emberfire-find-query/README.md

 ## Using the addon

-After the addon is installed and the mixin is included in your controller or component, you will have access to the following functions
+After the addon is installed and the mixin is included in your controller or component, you will have access to the following functions.

 ### Specific Filters